LNG on rails – networking fuel

 Smart engineers have come up with solutions for this problem (frankly, is there something engineers won’t solve if money is no issue?) but this comes at a price.

 Road transport might offer ultimate flexibility as one can easily bring anything just about anywhere but when that flexibility is not even needed it comes at a horrendous price.
-Anyone who has calculated a small scale LNG project once in his life will remember the shock about what logistics cost you and if its only for a few kilometers.
+Anyone who has calculated a small-scale LNG project once in his life will remember the shock about what logistics cost you and if it’s only for a few kilometers.
 Imagine what transporting LNG over several hundred or even a thousand kilometers might cost.

-I always argued that the future of LNG lies in network like distribution.
-The main difference between a network model and point to point transport is that the network is a loose system of different nodal points between which lumps of whatever (in our case LNG) zip zap around.
+I always argued that the future of LNG lies in network-like distribution.
+The main difference between a network model and point-to-point transport is that the network is a loose system of different nodal points between which lumps of whatever (in our case LNG) zip zap around.
 These nodal points supply smaller satellite distributors which in turn are the backbone of the supply system.

 The network is there and needs very little upgrading.
 Costs for transport would be minimal compared to the road version.
 Together with a smart form of fluvial LNG transport the old rail tracks of Europe might well be the foundation of a new energy architecture of the continent.

 In a sense, modern airline travel has evolved like this.
 Big airline hubs are connected through long-haul carriers that bring large volumes of people (the passengers) from one hub to another distant hub.
 That enables them to use much larger gear (Jumbo Jets would not make sense in the regional league) and hence save money through economies of scale.
-Then the regional distributors take over and either bring in passengers from the farther-flung out locations to the hub or from the hub to their destination on backyard island.
+Then the regional distributors take over and either bring in passengers from the farther-flung out locations to the hub or from the hub to their destination on the backyard island.

 Another analogy would be the internet (and frankly – for me, it’s even more compelling).
-At the core, the internet is a tie-up of a bunch of servers in various locations which communicate with each other through a uniform language (let’s call it uniform standards) called HTTP.
+At the core, the internet is a tie-up of a bunch of servers in various locations that communicate with each other through a uniform language (let’s call it uniform standards) called HTTP.
 HTTP is a protocol that (in a simplified form – true internet evangelists please don’t crucify me now if I omit a detail) takes data – any kind of data – and hacks it in uniform pieces (lumps or packets), gives each of them an ID tag, an address by which the receiving end will instantly recognize it when it buzzes in and then broad bands it onto the world wide web.

 Each data lump is essentially free to search by itself for the most effective and economical way to reach its destiny.
 And as the info is broadband, it does not matter if certain lumps don’t reach their destination as others will jump in and take the slack.

 That alone makes rail a perfect medium for big bulk transport as you only need to load the wagons (the lumps) and then give them tags, leaving them to the railway operator in the process.
-The railway operator needs very little knowledge about the freight, the source or the destination as after loading the lump is identical with many other lumps which can then be configured and reconfigured almost at will.
+The railway operator needs very little knowledge about the freight, the source, or the destination as after loading the lump is identical with many other lumps which can then be configured and reconfigured almost at will.

 But, you will say now, that’s still not very good as I need the LNG here and there is no railway here.
 That’s where another system the European Commission is very keen on comes into play.
 Anyone who has tried to transport containers in Europe must already have stumbled over the term “intermodal transport”.
-Simplified speaking this means that standard containers are lifted from a truck onto a special rail container carriage and then the container uses cheap rail transport just in order to be picked up by another truck at the destination intermodal node.
+Simplified speaking this means that standard containers are lifted from a truck onto a special rail container carriage and then the container uses cheap rail transport just to be picked up by another truck at the destination intermodal node.

 Standard LNG transport containers already exist and there is no reason why they should not be lifted onto a rail carriage for long-range transport.
 But going one step further, a rail loading facility at the LNG terminal would do away with the need for the first truck altogether.
 And for most terminals, it would be a modest investment given what potential market lies on their doorstep.

-At the destination, there is a lot of dead tracks.
+At the destination, there are a lot of dead tracks.
 Many railway stations don’t need much of their track anymore so it just lies there and rusting away.
 Some of those unused tracks could be refurbished inexpensively and become satellite nodal points for the redistribution of LNG.
 They could be some sort of super gas station for fleet vehicles and smaller LNG transport trailers wanting to go the last mile.
 That would give much-needed business to ailing railway companies and would give the unbundled companies who own the rails something to improve their business plans on.

 And let’s be frank, with all the historically unused tracks in Europe, this is an energy internet par excellence.
 I would not be surprised if some old unused tracks would be dusted off and revitalized bringing many communities back to the railways.